Mobile Device Security When Traveling or Conducting Field Research

 - Submit travel information on U-M Travel Registry.
 University faculty, staff, and students are required to register their international travel plans when traveling for university-related purposes.

-- If it's not necessary, don't travel with it.
+- If you don't need it, don't travel with it.

 - Leave behind any devices or media that are not absolutely necessary.

-- Do not save sensitive personal information like credit card numbers, passport information, or social security numbers on your device.
+- Do not save sensitive personal information such as credit card numbers, passport information, or social security numbers on your device.

 - Inventory your data.
 It is important that you have an inventory of the data you are traveling with if your device is lost or stolen.